 Listen, there are some of you out there with the goal to crash through this wall that the industry has built, you want to show Vogue what you’ve got, produce elaborate runway experiences, and yes, get your work in Bergdorfs.
 There is absolutely nothing wrong with that and I wish you all the success in the world.

-But for those of you who want to create your work, sell it, and build your fashion business in a different way, this is a reminder that you are a designer, you do matter, and you can be successful in this industry.
+But for those of you who want to create your work, sell it, and build your fashion business in a different way, this is a reminder that you are a designer, your work does matter, and you can be successful in this industry.